gediz/mpv-wiki/Applications-using-mpv.md

   A movie player based on mpv.

 * [mpv.net](https://github.com/stax76/mpv.net):
-  A extendable player for windows that is very similar to the original mpv player.
+  A extendable/scriptable player for windows that is very similar to the original mpv player.

 * [OvoPlayer](http://ovoplayer.altervista.org):
   Multi-platform audio player & manager using libmpv & other backends.